Skip to main content

 Forceps delivery

-A forceps delivery is a method of assisted vaginal birth.
+A forceps delivery is a type of assisted vaginal birth.
 Your obstetrician or midwife will recommend an assisted birth if they have concerns about your baby’s health during the birth.

 Forceps

 There are different types of forceps.
-Some help your baby turn and some are for babies who are in the right position but need some help to be born
+Some help your baby to turn.
+Others are for babies who are in the right position but need some help being born.

 What happens during a forceps delivery

 Your obstetrician will examine you to check the position of your baby’s head.
-They will position the forceps around your baby’s head, and join them together at the handles.
+They will position the forceps around your baby’s head and squeeze to gently grip your baby to move them into position.

-During a contraction, you are normally asked to push.
+During a contraction, you will be asked to push.
 The obstetrician will gently pull on the forceps to help deliver your baby’s head.
-It usually takes about 3 to 4 pulls for your baby’s head to be born.
+It usually takes about 3 to 4 pulls to deliver your baby’s head.

 Your obstetrician will know if your baby’s head is moving further down the birth canal with each pull.